zevio/pcu_io/README.md

 `from pcu_io import pcu_io`

-You can now use pcu_json's functions, for example :
+You can now use pcu_io's functions, for example :

 `pcu_io.getEquivalentTextfile(path/to/json/or/pdf/file)`